waku-org/pm/draft-roadmap/create_chat_sdk.md

 - R1.
 Participants in a conversation can eventually determine whether they missed messages.

 - P1.
-10K active SDK users on a single shard add no more than an average of 10Mbps to the total bandwidth; based on clients generating 100 Character ChatMessages, 4 times per minute.
+10K active SDK users on a single shard add no more than an average of 10Mbps to the total bandwidth; based on clients generating 100 character chat messages, 4 times per minute.

 - S1.
-Messaging integrates Waku RLN, supporting configuration, and limited outbound message per epoch.
+Messaging integrates RLN-like rate limit, limiting outbound messages per epoch.
 - S2.
 Payload definitions are versioned to support future protocol updates.

 **Checklist**: